-Howard Sidman has successfully argued an issue of first impression to the New York Court of Appeals relating to the statute of limitations for securitizations.
-He represents financial institutions and other companies in complex commercial disputes, including more than 10 years of experience relating to residential mortgage-backed securities (RMBS).
-He regularly advises clients on issues regarding the LIBOR transition as well as on representations and warranties in connection with RMBS, including repurchase claims and servicing-related contractual disputes.
+Howard Sidman represents financial institutions and other companies in complex commercial disputes, including more than 10 years of experience relating to residential mortgage-backed securities (RMBS).
+He also regularly advises clients on issues regarding the LIBOR transition as well as litigation and regulatory risks for issues relating to environmental, social, and governance (ESG) matters.
+In addition, Howard counsels clients on representations and warranties in connection with RMBS, including repurchase claims and servicing-related contractual disputes.
+Howard has successfully argued an issue of first impression to the New York Court of Appeals relating to the statute of limitations for securitizations.

 As part of his practice, Howard routinely counsels trustees, master servicers, servicers, monoline insurers, institutional investors, and mortgage loan originators along with other responsible parties.
 He also advises and defends claims relating to other structured products transactions such as credit default swaps and collateralized debt obligations.